Diethood » Recipes » Soups » Bouillabaisse Recipe

 French seafood soup in a bowl.

-Nothing is more satisfying than a bold, hearty, yet delicate dish of bouillabaisse served with crusty bread.
-This timeless French seafood dish hails from Provence, where the freshest seafood is a part of the local cuisine.
-Traditionally, French cooks made this with various fish that might be available at the time of cooking, along with a few shellfish.
-The irresistible broth gets its unique flavor from anise-flavored fennel, golden threads of saffron, and a splash of wine.
+Nothing is more satisfying than a bold, hearty, yet delicate dish of seafood bouillabaisse served with crusty skillet bread.
+This timeless Provençal fish soup, part of rustic French kitchen and popularized by the legendary Julia Child, showcases the freshest seafood.
+Traditionally, French cooks made this with various fish that were available at the time of cooking, along with a few shellfish, and an irresistible broth that gets its unique flavor from anise-flavored fennel, golden threads of saffron, and a splash of wine.

-Making bouillabaisse might seem intimidating since it’s such a famous recipe with so many specialty ingredients, but like many old recipes, it’s actually very simple.
+Making bouillabaisse might sound intimidating since it’s such a famous recipe and because we are cooking with saffron, but like many old recipes, it’s actually very simple.
 This authentic recipe will teach you how to make it yourself, and believe me, once you try it, there’s no going back!

 Overhead shot of seafood stew in a pot, next to a cutting board of toasted baguette slices.
 Various other ingredients are arranged on the work surface.